f4exb/sdrangel-docker/sdrangel/readme.md

 <h3>Server with 16 bit Rx samples</h3>

-  - Use the `build_server.sh` script to produce the `sdrangel/master:server16` image
+  - Use the `build_server.sh` script to produce the `sdrangel/server16:latest` image. `latest` is the default but can be user defined with `-t` option.
   - Use the `run.sh` script with options `-t server16` to run the image

 <h3>Server with 24 bit Rx samples</h3>

-  - Use the `build_server.sh -s 24` script to produce the `sdrangel/master:server24` image
+  - Use the `build_server.sh -s 24` script to produce the `sdrangel/server24:latest` image. `latest` is the default but can be user defined with `-t` option.
   - Use the `run.sh` script with options `-t server24` to run the image

 <h2>Additional options to the build commands</h2>